ar37-rs/flowync/README.md

                 // Send current value through channel, will block the spawned thread
                 // until the option value successfully being polled in the main thread. handle.send(i);
-                // or handle.send_async(i).await; can be used from any async runtime,
+                // or handle.send_async(i).await; can be used from any multithreaded async runtime,
                 // it won't block the other async operations.

                 // // Return error if the job is failure, for example: